vmware/go-vcloud-director/.changes/v2.25.0/688-bug-fixes.md

-* Fixed an error that occurred when sending a `OpenAPIEdgeGatewayEdgeClusterConfig` section from an Edge Gateway configuration, when the struct was sent with empty fields, and it should not be sent at all [GH-688]
+* Fixed an error that occurred when updating an Edge Gateway configuration, with an Edge cluster configuration section (`OpenAPIEdgeGatewayEdgeClusterConfig`).
+If this section was added, the update operation failed in VCD 10.6+ [GH-688]